vaadin/eslint-config-vaadin/README.md

 ### vaadin/typescript

-A config that contains the TypeScript linting rules.
+A config that extends `vaadin/javascript` with the TypeScript linting rules.

-This config is designed on top of the `vaadin/javascript` config so you don't have to enable the JavaScript config when using this one.

 This config requires `vaadin/prettier` which must be added after any other configs.